jaydeep1305/larapush/README.txt

 e.g.

-1. Upload `unlimited-push-notifications-by-larapush.php` to the `/wp-content/plugins/` directory
+1. Upload `unlimited-push-notifications-by-alarapush.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin through the 'LaraPush > Settings' menu in WordPress